 The Board spent significant time during its Vancouver Workshop reviewing & discussing the proposed Temporary Specification, clearing most of their planned schedule to allow for more time to consider the most appropriate path forward.

-The ICANN organization has closely worked with stakeholders & the ICANN community to discuss & develop the Temporary Specification, and has maintained an ongoing dialogue with the Article 29 Working Party (WP29) to solicit its feedback & input.
+The ICANN organization has closely worked with stakeholders & the ICANN community to discuss and develop the Temporary Specification, and has maintained an ongoing dialogue with the Article 29 Working Party (WP29) to solicit its feedback & input.

 “The Proposed Interim Compliance Model is the product of significant collaboration between the org & the community,” said Göran Marby, ICANN President and CEO.
 “With the Temporary Specification now approved by the Board, we can continue working together to identify a permanent solution.”